jgato/jgato/random_docs/telco_upgrades_with_ibu_improved.md

 ### Triggering the backup
 *The whole process I am explaining is more detailed [here](https://docs.openshift.com/container-platform/4.16/edge_computing/image_based_upgrade/cnf-image-based-upgrade-base.html)*

-On all the backups receiving the upgrade, it has been installed the  Lifecycle Agent operator.
-This, will automatically create the ImageBaseUpgraded (that I already patched above with backups info) in charge of managing the upgrade.
-But also, informing about the current stage.
+On all the backups waiting to receive an upgrade, it has been installed the  Lifecycle Agent operator.
+This, will automatically create the ImageBaseUpgraded CR in charge of managing the upgrade.

 Initially we are in the `idle` stage: